russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is the long-term impact of caregiver burnout?

 Burnout affects every part of life.
-Physical exhaustion weakens your immune system and can lead to chronic fatigue.
-Emotionally, it can cause frustration, guilt, or resentment toward your loved one, lowering your self-esteem and creating disconnection from others.
+Physical exhaustion can weaken your immune system and lead to chronic fatigue.
+Emotionally, it can cause frustration, guilt, or resentment toward your loved one, which can lower your self-esteem and create a disconnection from others.

 Over time, burnout can also impact your ability to provide care.
 It could even reduce your loved one's quality of life and force you to consider options like adult day care, assisted living, or nursing homes, which can be emotionally challenging for both you and your loved one.